The purpose of the course:

 Who is this course for?

-- How the new Customs Law, Union Customs Code (UCC) impacts on above
+- Brexit - Customs Law, the Union Customs Code (UCC)

 By the end of the course, delegates will be able to: